Guidance for importers and manufacturers

 You may be able to assign your product to an individual approval.
 Here is the overview to the process.

 It's important that hazardous substances are labelled correctly and consistently.
-Find the labelling rules that apply to your substance.

 We have a number of databases to help you out.
 Four of them are specifically about hazardous substances.